-The U.S. Probation and Pretrial Services Office for the District of Alaska is accepting applications for a United States Probation and Pretrial Services Officer.
+The U.S. Probation and Pretrial Services Office for the District of Alaska is accepting applications for a transfer or newly appointed United States Probation and Pretrial Services Officer in our Anchorage and Fairbanks locations.
 The district covers 586,000 majestic square miles which provides unique travel and fieldwork opportunities.
 Officers experience remote locations firsthand, dynamic communities and cultures, and the natural environment and resources that are unique to Alaska.